opnsense/docs/source/manual/how-tos/caddy.rst

 **TLS Trusted CA Certificates**     Choose a CA certificate to trust for the Backend Server connection.
 Import a self-signed certificate or a CA certificate into the OPNsense `System - Trust - Authorities` store, and select it here.
 **TLS Server Name**                 If the SAN (Subject Alternative Name) of the offered trusted CA certificate or self-signed certificate doesn't match with the IP address or hostname of the `Backend Server Domain`, enter it here.
 This will change the SNI (Server Name Identification) of Caddy to the `TLS Server Name`.
 IP address e.g. ``192.168.1.1`` or hostname e.g. ``localhost`` or ``opnsense.local`` are all valid choices.
 Only if the SAN and SNI match, the TLS connection will work, otherwise an error is logged that can be used to troubleshoot.
 **NTLM**                            If the Backend Server needs NTLM authentication, enable this option together with TLS.
 For example, Exchange Server.
+**TLS Insecure Skip Verify**        Turns off TLS handshake verification, making the connection insecure and vulnerable to man-in-the-middle attacks.
+Do not use in production.
 =================================== ================================

 ..
-Attention:: The GUI doesn't allow "tls_insecure_skip_verify" due to safety reasons, as the Caddy documentation states not to use it.
-Use the `TLS Trusted CA Certificates` and `TLS Server Name` options instead to get a **secure TLS connection** to the Backend Server.
-Otherwise, use HTTP.
-If "tls_insecure_skip_verify" is a hard requirement and the implications are known, use the import statements of custom configuration files.
+Attention:: Only use `TLS Insecure Skip Verify` if absolutely necessary.
+Using it makes the connection to the Backend Server insecure.
+It might look like an easy way out for all kinds of certiciate issues, but in the end it is always a bad choice and proper certificate handling is strongly preferred.
+Please use the `TLS`, `TLS Trusted CA Certificates` and `TLS Server Name` options instead to get a **secure TLS connection** to the Backend Server.
+Another option is to use plain HTTP, since it doesn't imply that the connection is secure and encrypted.

 -------------------------------------